 Awards & Recognitions:

 At BGSU, Dr. Baron has been awarded research and instructional improvement grants, including Classroom Specialists Grants, a Creative Imaginings for Student Success Grant, and, with Lucy Long as principal author, a $25,000 NEH Humanities Focus Grant.
-In 2010, she was awarded a Scholars-and-Artists-in-Residence Fellowship from the Institute for the Study of Culture and Society; in 2013 she was a Master Teacher Award finalist.
+In 2010, she received a Scholars-and-Artists-in-Residence Fellowship from the Institute for the Study of Culture and Society and in 2013, she was a Master Teacher Award finalist.